GOM Mix Max: Easy-to-Use Video Software for All Editing Needs [REVIEW]

 - Customizable and Adjustable Editing Features - Users can adjust and apply templates in detail and expand the timeline function.
 It also features the Unlimited multi-track function.

 - Easy but High-Quality (Easy to use even the difficult editing features) - GOM Mix Max is a professional editing program that allows people to easily use the features and advanced editing techniques that the software brings.
-It also includes features like Chroma Key effects and Automatic audio extraction from videos to ensure a diversified editing experience.
+It also includes features like Chroma Key effects and PIP (Picture in Picture) to ensure a diversified editing experience.

 - Economical & Efficient (Affordable price for advanced features) - The GOM Mix Max is affordable compared to competitors, but this does not mean that it lacks features.
 Registering for the software, users can get a free version for 14 days that would render with watermark.
 Moreover, entering your card information can earn you 2 months for a free trial that is the same as the paid version.
 Furthermore, users may have the chance to get more discounts after two months of full version trial with $39.99, which is 60% more in savings.